mitchtreece/Cardboard/README.md

 ### Basic Usage

-Getting started with Cardboard is dead simple:
+Getting started with Cardboard is dead simple!
+All you need to do is make a custom card content view, and present it:

 *CustomCardView.swift*
 ```swift